DHIS2 for Education

 The development of DHIS2 for Education is part of a research project organized by the HISP program at the University of Oslo (UiO).
 The objective of this research project is to understand how best to leverage DHIS2 to enhance education data use at all levels of the education system.
 You can read more about this research project on the UiO website.

 Since the project began in 2019, the countries involved have gained valuable experience and lessons learned.
-Ministry of Education representatives, HISP groups and other partners from Uganda, The Gabia, Eswatini, Togo, Mozambique and Sri Lanka presented updates on their work and findings at the 2021 DHIS2 Annual Conference.
+Ministry of Education representatives, HISP groups and other partners from Uganda, The Gambia, Eswatini, Togo, Mozambique and Sri Lanka have presented findings and updates on their work each year at the DHIS2 Annual Conference.
 You can watch the recording of their presentations on the DHIS2 YouTube channel.

 Try DHIS for Education yourself